Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 ---
 layout: post
-title:  "Seven Signs You Work in a Code Factory"
+title:  "All About Work in a Code Factory"
 author: david
 image: assets/images/code-factory.jpg
 categories: [ agile ]